peterhinch/micropython-touch/TOUCHPAD.md

 instantiated in the hardware driver's constructor, and takes args provided to the driver's constructor.

-The currently implemented `PreProcess` class works as follows.
+The currently implemented `PreProcess` class (in `touch.py`) works as follows.

 Constructor args:
 * `tpad` The `Touch` instance.
 * `alen:int` Array length: number of samples to acquire.
-* `variance:int` Maximum variance before an `OSError` is thrown.
-* `verbose:bool` Controls whether a message occurs reporting excessive variance.

 When the `get` method is called, arrays `.ax` and `.ay` are populated by repeated calls to the superclass `acquire`.
-The mean and variance of x and y are calculated.
-If the variance exceeds the `variance` value an `OSError` is raised: this is trapped by the GUI and the touch is rejected.
+The mean values of x and y are calculated.

 If the touch ends before a full sample set is acquired, `get` returns `False` and no touch is recorded.
 Otherwise `get` returns `True` and the ABC bound